Remark as delivered on Oct. 27, 2017 at the Mondavi Center for the Performing Arts for Chancellor May's Investiture

 Becoming UC Davis chancellor was an opportunity I couldn’t pass up, and the timing was perfect because our daughters, Simone and Jordan, are out of high school and in college now.
 More on them later.

-What’s more, my wife, LeShelle, has been able to continue her career at CNN as a software developer, working from Davis.
+What’s more, my wife, LeShelle, has been able to continue her own career at CNN as a software developer, working from home at Davis.
 More on her later, too.

-We can enjoy arts and music from around the world without spending half of our lives searching for a parking space.
-We can actually walk here right from our house!
+We can enjoy arts and music from around the world without spending half of our lives in traffic or searching for a parking space.
+We can actually walk here from our house.

 Being chancellor of UC Davis is definitely a dream job, the culmination of my career.
-I must admit, though, that it wasn’t easy leaving Georgia Tech.
-I spent most of my adult life and academic career there in Atlanta.
+I must admit, though, it was not easy leaving Georgia Tech.
+I spent most of my adult life and academic career in Atlanta.
 We were honored with more than a dozen farewell parties before we moved here.
 Many Georgia Tech friends are also here for my investiture.
 Please stand and be recognized.

-I believe that I have arrived during what is potentially the most exciting chapter in Davis history.
-You heard the president of our alumni association — Debby Stegura — say that “our blue and gold has never been stronger, more enthused, or more committed.”
+I believe I have arrived during what is potentially the most exciting chapter in Davis history.
+You heard from the president of our alumni association, Debby Stegura, say that “our blue and gold has never been stronger, more enthused or more committed.”
 I couldn’t agree more.